Scottish Election (Date) (2020) Bill [HL]

 Overview

-This bill, the Scottish Election (Date) (2020) Bill, sets the date of the next Scottish Parliament election for 2020.
-It achieves this by repealing the previous legislation that set a different election date.
+This bill, the Scottish Election (Date) (2020) Act 2018, sets the date for the next Scottish Parliament election as 2020.
+It achieves this by repealing the previous legislation that set a different date.

 Description

-- Repeal of Existing Legislation: The bill repeals the Scottish Elections (Dates) Act 2016.
-This act previously set a different date for the next Scottish Parliament election.
+- Repeal of the Scottish Elections (Dates) Act 2016: This clause repeals the 2016 Act, which previously determined the date of the next Scottish Parliament election.
+This is necessary to set a new election date.

 Government Spending

 The bill is not expected to have a significant impact on government spending.
-No figures are provided within the bill itself regarding financial implications.
+The costs associated with organizing elections are already budgeted for.
+No specific figures are provided in the bill itself.

 Groups Affected